 While this patent isn’t new, it’s important in its description of how Google collects information about entities it finds on the Web and tries to understand then.
-The growth of a collection of facts about entities into a knowledge base requires that those objects and facts be defined in a consistent manner.
+The growth of a collection of facts about entities into a knowledge base requires that those objects and facts be defined consistently.

-I blogged about this patent because it felt like time that I did after my “Two Michael Jackson’s post.”
-I also wanted you to see the words “information extraction” in relation to entities on the Web, as opposed to the “crawling” of Web pages, since that’s part of the evolution of SEO.
+I blogged about this patent because it felt like the time that I did after my “Two Michael Jackson’s post.”
+I also wanted you to see the words “information extraction” about entities on the Web, as opposed to the “crawling” of Web pages since that’s part of the evolution of SEO.